Andrea Pető

-Andrea Pető (born 1964) is a Hungarian historian.
+Andrea Pető (born 1964) is an Austrian-Hungarian historian.
 She is a professor in the Department of Gender Studies at Central European University and a Doctor at Science of the Hungarian Academy of Sciences.
-Recognized as a leading scholar on political extremism and how it shapes the collective memory of society, Pető's work evaluates contemporary society from an inter-disciplinary and gendered perspective.
+She writes on political extremism and how it shapes the collective memory of society.
+Pető's work evaluates contemporary society from an inter-disciplinary and gendered perspective.
 She has analyzed the effects of Nazism and Stalinism on Hungary and Eastern Europe, as well as the participation of women in those movements.
-Pető has been recognized for her scholarly contributions with the Officer's Cross of the Hungarian Order of Merit, Bolyai Prize of the Hungarian Academy of Sciences, and the Madame de Staël Prize of the All European Academies.
+Pető has been recognized for her contributions with the Officer's Cross of the Hungarian Order of Merit, the Bolyai Prize of the Hungarian Academy of Sciences, and the Madame de Staël Prize of the All European Academies.

 Early life and education

 Pető graduated with honors in 1987 from Eötvös Loránd University with a master's degree in history, culture, and civilization.
 She went on to study sociology graduating with honors in 1989 from the Karl Marx University of Economic Sciences, since 2004 known as the Corvinus University of Budapest.
 Between 1987 and 1991, she worked as a research fellow at the Hungarian Institute of Political History and in 1991 was hired as an academic coordinator for the history department at the Central European University.
 Pető obtained a PhD, summa cum laude, in contemporary history from Eötvös Loránd University in 1992 and repeated the distinction with a second PhD in 2000.
 Between 2001 and 2002, she was a Jean Monnet Fellow of the European Institute of Florence, Italy.